Publications

 Australia is committed to working in partnership with the Government of Tonga to meet the needs and aspirations of its people to build resilience to climate change and disaster events.

-Tonga is highly vulnerable to the impacts of climate change with most of the population and critical infrastructure is located on atoll islands - including the very low-lying Tongatapu atoll.
+Tonga is highly vulnerable to the impacts of climate change with most of the population and critical infrastructure located on atoll islands - including the very low-lying Tongatapu atoll.
 Tonga is susceptible to a range of climate change challenges, including stronger tropical cyclones, flooding, drought and heat waves, coastal erosion, increased acidity of ocean waters and sea level rise.

 - Losses from disasters are likely to escalate with climate change.
 The majority of Tongan communities and the country’s critical infrastructure are located on the coast and are at risk of flooding from storm surge and king tides, as well as sea level rise.
 The January 2022 Hunga Tonga-Hunga Ha’apai Volcanic Eruption and Tsunami has reminded us that Tonga is also vulnerable to geohazards.
 Increasing support for disaster risk reduction and preparedness is helping communities build resilience in the face of extreme weather events and other hazards.